anywhichway/switchcase/README.md

 If `strict` is `true`, all property values in the case object that can be converted to integers as integers and only match integers to those properties.
 Otherwise, a soft compare is done and "1" will equal 1.

 If `call` is `true` and a property value is a function, it will be called with the switching value and the result returned.
 This can be very powerful when used with pattern matching destructuring.
+You do not need to set this if you explicity set `pathRouter` (see below) or call `route(test,handler)` on your switch.

-If `continuable` is `true`, call is set to `true` and any functions that return undefined cascade to the next case.
+If `continuable` is `true`, `call` is set to `true` and any functions that return undefined cascade to the next case.
 This is useful for adding logging and similar capability for router like functionality.
+You do not need to set this if you explicity set `pathRouter` (see below) or call `route(test,handler)` on your switch.

 ```
 const sw = switchcase({},{continuable:true})